Issue # and location

 •If your data has only one race source value, then map this to PERSON.race_concept_id Example: There is one race source value, ‘Black or African American’, for a person.
 Then PERSON.race_concept_id = 8516, ‘Black or African American’

 •If your data has > 1 race source value 1.
-Use 44814659, ‘Multiple Race’, to populate PERSON.race_concept_id 2.
+Use 1546847, ‘More than one race’, to populate PERSON.race_concept_id 2.
 In the Observation table, populate OBSERVATION.observation_concept_id = 4013886, ‘Race’.
 THEN populate OBSERVATION.value_as_concept_id with the concept_id for the person’s race.
 Create as many records for a person as the source data have.

 Example: There are two source race values for a person: ‘Asian’ and ‘White’.
 You will create two records in the Observation table: Record #1: OBSERVATION.observation_concept_id = 4013886, ‘Race’ AND OBSERVATION.value_as_concept_id = 8515, ‘Asian’ Record #2: OBSERVATION.observation_concept_id = 4013886, ‘Race’ AND OBSERVATION.value_as_concept_id = 8527, ‘White’